isocele/API/Prescriptions/server/Prescriptions.md

 # Auth
 ## Upload
-Allows the user to create an account.
+Allows the user to upload a prescriptions picture.

 **URL** : `/upload?token=TOKEN`